 We help families sue companies that sell food contaminated with E. coli bacteria, the primary cause of HUS.
 We do this to hold corporate wrongdoers accountable and to send a message to all food manufacturers, restaurant owners, and other businesses that money should never be more important than people.

 Your child is sick.
 This was not your fault, even if you cooked the food that was contaminated with bacteria.
 Now your child may have neurological problems that could be long-term.
-The compensation you and your child win in a lawsuit should reflect this suffering.
+The compensation you and your child win in an E. coli-HUS lawsuit should reflect this suffering.

-To contact Pritzker Hageman law firm, please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.
+To contact Pritzker Hageman, a national E. coli law firm, please call toll-free at 1-888-377-8900 or submit the firm’s free case consultation form.
+Take steps to hold accountable the food company, restaurant, grocery store, or petting zoo that made your child sick.

 - Cimolai, Nevio, Brenda J. Morrison, and James E. Carter.
 “Risk factors for the central nervous system manifestations of gastroenteritis-associated hemolytic-uremic syndrome.”
 Pediatrics 90.4 (1992): 616-621.